threefoldfoundation/info_threefold_pub/wiki/technology/primitives/network/znic.md

 # ZNIC

-ZNIC is the interface of our planetary_network.
+ZNIC is the network interface which is connected to Z_Machine.

-Is a P2P network on top of internet.
-Looks for shortest path.
+Can be implemented as interface to

+- planetary_network.
+- public ip address on a Zero-OS.

 ![](img/znet_znic.jpg)